5 Best Text-to-Video AI Generators in 2026 (Compared)

 How to Use PixVerse Text to Video AI for Consistent AI Video Generation

-PixVerse v6 is built for creators who value control over randomness.
-By using Character Lock and Motion Brush, you can stop guessing and start directing your scenes.
-Here is how I use these features to get the most out of this text to video AI generator.
+PixVerse V6 is built for creators who value control over randomness.
+By using reference images, seed control, Extend, and Modify, you can stop guessing and start directing your scenes.
+Here is how I use these features to get the most out of this text-to-video AI generator.

 Step-by-Step: Locking Your Characters for Narrative Continuity

-Character Lock in PixVerse v6 helps you keep the same face and clothing across different scenes.
+Character reference in PixVerse V6 helps you keep the same face and clothing across different scenes.
 This is an important step for anyone making a series where the protagonist must remain consistent.

 Step 1: From the home or creation interface, click the “Reference” tab in the bottom creation toolbar, upload a clear front-facing photo of your character, then write a prompt that only describes the character actions and the surrounding scene (do not include any details about their appearance).